Thermo Fisher Scientific (TMO) Q2 2017 Results - Earnings Call Transcript

 Tycho W. Peterson - JPMorgan Securities LLC

 Hey, thanks.
-Marc, maybe I want to pick up on that last point on Life Sciences Solutions.
+Marc, maybe I want to pick up on that last point on the Life Sciences Solutions.
 It was the slowest growth we've seen in a little while for that segment.
-Can you maybe just talk on your outlook there and some of the comments you've previously made on bioprocessing a little bit softer?
+Can you maybe just talk on your outlook there, and some of the comments you've previously made on bioprocess being a little bit softer?

 Marc N. Casper - Thermo Fisher Scientific, Inc.

 Sure, Tycho, thanks for the question.
-So when you look at Life Sciences Solutions, we had 7% growth in Q1, 3% growth in Q2, 5% average for the first half.
+So, when you look at Life Sciences Solutions, we had 7% growth in Q1, 3% growth in Q2, 5% average for the first half.
 I would focus on the 5% average.
 And when you look at – Easter played a little bit of an effect with a little bit of a benefit in Q1, obviously a little bit of a headwind in Q2.
 And when I look at the outlook for the business, it looks good.

-When you get into the details of why was growth a little bit slower particularly in Q2, holding aside timing and those things, bioproduction was a little bit more in line with where the industry was growing in this particular quarter, and the biosciences business continues to do very well.
+When you get into the details of why was growth a little bit slower, particularly in Q2, holding aside timing and those things, bioproduction was a little bit more in line with where the industry was growing in this particular quarter, and the biosciences business continues to do very well.
 So that's really the factors from Life Sciences Solutions.

 Tycho W. Peterson - JPMorgan Securities LLC